Be a Master of Outdoor Safety and Survival

 Autogenous Rescue Training and Outdoor Survival

 ARTOS Survival is a Northwest Montana based survival school set apart.
 Our courses empower the adventurer with knowledge and skills aimed at effective and practical preparation and operation in the field and, if things don’t go as planned, high performance survival, medical, and self-rescue techniques for emergency situations.
 Whether spending a day on the trail, bugging out for days at a time in the backcountry, or planning for the worst in an urban setting; whether light on gear or carrying a full loadout; whether playing recreationally or operating professionally, our courses are designed for you.
 This is not “survivalism”.
 This is not just hobby bushcraft.
 We train to save lives.
 Our open-to-the-public courses mainly take place in and around the Flathead Valley of Northwest Montana.
+We also hold some of our courses in North Idaho.
 Take a look below at the three pillars of our training.

 Efficacy